engrit-illinois/Get-AppSupersedence/README.md

 ### -Computer
 Required if not using `-AppNames`, `-TS`, or `-Collection`.
-An array of strings representing the names of the applications for which to poll supersedence.
+A string representing the name of a device object.
+All application deployments to the given device will have their supersedence polled.
 Aliases: `-Device`, `-Resource`

 ### -AppNames